allrom/RoRPro/README.md

 <details>
 <summary><b>About the test suite</b></summary>

-These are some gems that do needed\helped to perform effective testing with _Rspec_:
+- These are some gems that do needed\helped to perform effective testing with _Rspec_:

    + gem capybara
    + gem selenium-webdriver
    + gem rspec-rails
    + gem letter-opener
    + gem shoulda-matchers
-   + gem launch
+   + gem launchy
    + gem capybara-email
    + gem with_model

-   Acceptance and integration tests have been written to check if the app works well from the user's
+ - **Acceptance and integration** tests have been written to check if the app works well from the user's
- perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, selecting the best answer, etc.
+ perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, searching, selecting the best answer, etc.
+ - **Unit** tests have been written to test different parts of application in isolation: controllers, models, services, mailers.
+ - **To run** a full bunch (more than 500) of tests, invoke the following from the app working directory:
+ > $rspec spec/
 </details>

 * __Services__ (job queues, cache servers, search engines, etc.)

 * __Deployment__
  Was being performed to _ScaleWay Cloud_.
- (_Virtual appliance_ is being offline now, but can be started on demand)
+ (_Virtual appliance_ is being offline now, but can be started on demand as live demo)

 <hr>
 Test Study Project 06 - 12.2019, <span>&#169;</span> Thinknetica